1. Home

 There you have it… your very own homemade candles!

-I hope these simple candles enrich your home during this winter season.
+I hope these simple, homemade soy candles enrich your home no matter the season.
 Here in the Northland we like to practice ‘hygge’, which is a Danish term meaning a quality of coziness and of feeling warm, comfortable, and safe.
-Be encouraged to live the hygge life this season, however that looks and feels for you.
+Candles help to exude that feeling.

 signature from The Antiqued Journey